 Click on the images to enlarge.

-One small modifications to the original plans: The upper wheel mount will be like the one on Matthias' big bandsaw
+One small modification to the original plans: The upper wheel mount will be like the one on Matthias' big bandsaw

 , so the front 3 pieces will be made of hardwood and part of the frame (instead of the 2 L-shaped pieces of hardwood).
 This seemed like a more elegant and sturdy option, so I'll go for that.
 [Note: I changed this to solid blocks of hardwood later - and then had to modify that to get it on straight...]